Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Top off a tour here with a pint and the best views of town.

-📍 Google Maps | Phone: +353 1 408 4800 | Website | Hours: 10 am – 5 pm Mon-Wed, 9 am – 7 pm Thurs – Sat, 9 am – 6 pm Sun | Entrance: varies by tour
+📍 Google Maps | Phone: +353 1 408 4800 | Website | Hours: 10 am – 5 pm Mon-Fri, 9 am – 5 pm Sat, 9:30 am – 5 pm Sun | Entrance: varies by tour | 👉 Book the Guinness Storehouse Experience

-One of the most interesting artifacts on display is the 9000-year lease to the brewery site!
-Tours here conclude with a visit to the Gravity Bar on the 7th floor of the building.
-Here you can pair panoramic views of Dublin and a frothy pint of Guinness.
+Book a Guinness Storehouse Experience tour to quench your curiosity about how Ireland’s most iconic beer is made.
+Tours here often conclude with a visit to the Gravity Bar on the 7th floor of the building.
+Here, you can pair panoramic views of Dublin with a frothy pint of Guinness.
+This is one of the best tours you can do in Ireland if you ask me.

 The Jameson Distillery